danny-codes/FoundationsJS/README.md

 This repository contains my solutions and exercises from the **JavaScript Foundations** course of [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations#javascript-basics).
 It's a collection of various JavaScript exercises aimed at building foundational skills for web development.

 ### About this Repository:
-- **Learning Focus:** Basics of JavaScript, DOM manipulation, arrays, loops, functions, conditionals, clean code practices, and more.
+- **Learning Focus:** Basics of JavaScript, DOM manipulation, arrays, loops, functions, conditionals, clean code practices, and object basics.
 - **Exercises:** Each folder in this repo represents a different topic or exercise that I worked through as part of the course.

 ### Contents: